Salisbury-University/robot-weed-killer/README.md

 Meeting 2:
 -Team demonstrated object recognition to client
--Team demonstrated currently functioning app to the client -Client laod out expectations between then and the end of the first milestone.
+-Team demonstrated currently functioning app to the client -Client laid out expectations between then and the end of the first milestone.

 Meeting 3:
 -Details to follow - meeting scheduled for 03/14/2023